criteo/cuttle/README.md

 The way to manage external resources in cuttle is via [ExecutionPlatform](https://criteo.github.io/cuttle/api/com/criteo/cuttle/ExecutionPlatform.html).
 An execution platforms defines the contract about how to use the resources.
 They are configured at project bootstrap and usually set limits on how resources will be used (_for example to only allow 10 external processes to be forked at the same time_).

-This is necessary because potentially thousand of concurrent executions can happen in cuttle.
+This is necessary because potentially thousands of concurrent executions can happen in cuttle.
 These executions will fight for shared resources via these execution platforms.
-Usually a platform will use priority queue to prioritize access to these shared resources, and the priority is based on the [SchedulingContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/SchedulingContext.html) of each execution (_so the most prioritary executions get access to the shared resources first_).
-For example the [TimeSeriesContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesContext.html) defines its [Ordering](https://www.scala-lang.org/api/current/scala/math/Ordering.html) in such way that oldest partitions are more prioritary.
+Usually a platform will use a priority queue to prioritize access to these shared resources, and the priority is based on the [SchedulingContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/SchedulingContext.html) of each execution (_so the executions with highest priority get access to the shared resources first_).
+For example the [TimeSeriesContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesContext.html) defines its [Ordering](https://www.scala-lang.org/api/current/scala/math/Ordering.html) in such way that oldest partitions take priority.

 ## Time series scheduling